Month 2, Day 21, Sunday 5:00 p.m.

 Instead, she mentally reviewed everything she knew about light that could be useful for this particular application, trying to grasp it all at once like her mind was a fist stuffed full of wriggling worms.
 A wave of dizziness overtook her, sending her swaying in her seat.
 Concentration broken, she shook her head and took a few deep breaths, squinting against her sudden headache.
 It was as if the weight of the knowledge had knocked her off balance.
+Perhaps she was just hungry.
+She’d had little appetite, and might not have eaten enough at breakfast.
 She rubbed on some minty headache-relieving salve and tried again.
 She remembered how they had played with light in the crystal tunnel illusion chamber, how it had reacted to their meddling.
 She imagined her eye and mentally tracked the path of how the human body processed visual input.
-When she felt that she had meticulously examined all her knowledge, she finally began to cast.
+When she felt that she had meticulously examined all of her relevant knowledge, she finally began to cast.

 Her spell created an additional light source beneath the petri dish and used multiple concurrent lenses.
 The one nearest her, hanging within the metal ring, magnified things a little, perhaps thirty times.
 But below that she had a second lens effect that was smaller and stronger, and below that, another that hung just above the petri dish, even stronger.

 It was a strain to hold all three lenses at once as part of a single spell, but not beyond her capabilities.